 - Tennis elbow

-Above all, those who can benefit the most from deep tissue therapy are those who are experiencing severe and targeted pain or tension.
-In most cases, this is pain that they have tried to resolve through other forms of massage therapy, but haven’t found the relief they need.
+Those who can benefit the most from deep tissue therapy are clients who are experiencing severe and targeted pain or tension.
+In most cases, this is pain that they have tried to resolve through other forms of massage therapy, but haven’t yet found the relief they need.

 5. Identifying Those Who Should Avoid the Treatment